paylike/countries/README.md

 ```

 Notice that some countries are primarily using EUR online although they have a
 distinct domestic currency.
-An example is Romania in which you would probably
+An example is Romania in which you might prefer a
-prefer a merchant account in EUR over RON.
+merchant account in EUR over RON.